instructure/instructure-ui/docs/guides/v8-upgrade-guide.md

 ### Upgrade step-by-step

 We strongly recommend to use codemods to ease your update process.
-To run these please install `jscodeshift` (v0.13 or newer) to your terminal.
-You can push your code after each step.
+To run these please install `jscodeshift` (v0.13 or newer) to your terminal and add [`@instructure/ui-codemods`](https://www.npmjs.com/package/@instructure/ui-codemods) with the latest version 8.x as a `devDependency` to your `package.json` You can push your code after each of these steps.

 #### 1. Run the v7 `updatePropNames` codemod: